BOARD OF DIRECTORS

 Matthew F. Namee

 Matthew Namee serves as editor of OrthodoxHistory.org.
 He specializes in the history of Orthodoxy in America from the mid-19th to the mid-20th centuries.
 His publications include “Father Raphael Morgan: The First Orthodox Priest of African Descent in America” in St. Vladimir’s Theological Quarterly (2009), Wichita’s Lebanese Heritage (coauthor, 2010), and the Atlas of American Orthodox Christian Churches (contributing author, 2011).
-He has lectured at numerous conferences and hosts the American Orthodox History podcast on Ancient Faith Radio.
+He has lectured at numerous conferences and hosted the American Orthodox History podcast on Ancient Faith Radio.

 Rev. Andrew S. Damick